jbroadway/docs/docs/2023.1/studio/how-tos/props/how-to-change-properties-of-a-prop-gravity-etc.md

 - **Gravity** - Whether the prop should be affected by gravity or not.
 - **Respawn** - Whether the prop should automatically respawn new copies of itself at its original position when you grab it.

-**Step 4.** Close the Properties menu and the Props menu to see the prop's behaviours change.
+**Step 4.** Close the Properties menu and the Props menu to see the prop's behaviours change. -->

+# How to change gravity on a prop

+Once you've added a few props to your set, here's how to select if it's affected by gravity.

+**Step 1.** Grab the prop with one of your controllers and press the menu button on that controller while holding it.
+When you're holding a prop, this button opens the prop properties menu instead of the main menu.

+**Step 2.** Click on the checkbox next to **Gravity**.
+When checked, the prop will be affected by gravity.

 Next, lets learn [[: how to delete a prop]].